casid/jte/jte-models/README.md

     // or to configure the generator
     /*
     jteExtension('gg.jte.models.generator.ModelExtension') {
-        // Target language (Java and Kotlin are supported).
-"Java" is the default. language = 'java'
+        // Target language ("Java" and "Kotlin" are supported).
+"Java" is the default. language = 'Java'

         // Annotations to add to generated interfaces and classes interfaceAnnotation = '@foo.bar.MyAnnotation'